Frequently Asked Questions

 It is anticipated that the majority of businesses involved in disputes will be willing to work with the Commissioner to resolve the situation.
 This power enables the Commissioner to properly investigate the issues associated with a dispute.
 Without the necessary information the Commissioner would not be able to have the best opportunity to assist the parties.

-This provision requires the Commissioner to apply to a court for the information so there is a safeguard inherently in this.
+The Small Business Commissioner may request information by providing a written request under Secition 12 of the Small Business Commissioner Act 2011.
+A failure to respond to this request may lead to prosecution with a fine of up to $20,000.
 A court would determine any penalty.
 From the consultation process legal professional privilege was added to this section to put that beyond doubt.
 If the Commissioner is seen by a party to being unreasonable then that party may apply for judicial review or refer the matter to the Ombudsman.

 ‘To assist small businesses on request in their dealings with State and Local Government bodies’.
 How will this work?